 NEED TO KNOW WHAT POLLING LOCATION YOU ARE ASSIGNED?
 Visit My Voter Page CLICK HERE.

-If a voter is unsure if eligible to vote in an election, contact the Board of Elections Office and the staff will be happy to assist you in determining eligibility.
+Unsure if you’re eligible to vote in an election?
+Contact the Board of Elections Office and the staff will be happy to assist you in determining your eligibility.

 Election Day Voting Schedule

 Polls open at 7:00 a.m.

 If a voter is in line at the polling place when the polls close, the voter will be permitted to cast a ballot.
 When voters arrive at the polling location, he/she will complete a voter’s certificate, which asks for name and residence address.
 Voter’s will then be asked to present the certificate and proper identification to the poll officials who will verify the voter is a registered voter in that precinct by checking the voters list for that precinct.
 Voters are required to present identification at their polling place prior to casting their ballot.

 Showing identification at the polling place is now required.
 Please present one of the following: